gonzolgarcia/svpluscnv/README.md

-## svncvplus: R toolkit for the downstream analyses of structural variantions
+## svncvplus: R toolkit for the analysis of structural variants and complex genomic rearrangements

-`svncvplus` is an R package designed for integrative analyses of somatic DNA copy number variations (CNV) and other structural variants (SV).`svcnvplus` toolkit comprises multiple analyticall and visualization that can be applied to large datasets from cancer patients (e.g. [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)) and cencer cell lines (e.g. [CCLE](https://portals.broadinstitute.org/ccle)).
+`svncvplus` is an R package designed for integrative analyses of somatic DNA copy number variations (CNV) and other structural variants (SV).`svcnvplus` comprises multiple analytical and visualization tools that can be applied to large datasets from cancer patients such as [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) and cencer cell lines [CCLE](https://portals.broadinstitute.org/ccle).

-CNV data can be derived from genotyping and CGH arrays, as well as next generation sequencing; different segmentation algorithms are used to obtain dosage variations (duplications and deletions) across the genome.
+CNV data can be derived from genotyping and CGH arrays, as well as next generation sequencing; different segmentation algorithms are used to obtain dosage variations (gains and losses) across the genome.
 Alternatively SV calls can be inferred from discordantly aligned reads from whole genome sequencing (WGS) using different algorithms (e.g [manta](https://github.com/Illumina/manta)[], [lumpy](https://github.com/arq5x/lumpy-sv), etc).

 SV calls provide linkage information from discordantly aligned reads and read pairs, allowing the discovery of chromosomal translocations and variants that do not necesarily involve dosage change, such as inversions and insertions.
 Segmentation CNVs and alignment based SV calls produce orthogonal as well as complementary results.
 The integration of both data types can by highly informative to understand the somatic alterations driving many cancers and is essential to characterize complex chromosomal alterations such as chromothripsis and chromoplexy.

-Most currently available cancer genomics datasets incorporate CNV characterization whereas SV derived from WGS are more scarce.
-For this reason, `svcnvplus` tools implements functions that work with both data types separately.
+Most currently available cancer genomics datasets incorporate CNV characterization whereas SVs (derived from WGS) are scarcer.
+For this reason, `svcnvplus` tools implements functions that work with both data types separately as well as integrated.

 ## Index: